tomeeeS/Androtecture/README.md

 {

     // use this callback to initialize your views. no need for onCreateView, onViewCreated. override fun onLayoutInit() {
+        val text1 = requireView().findViewById<TextView>(R.id.text1).apply {
-        city_list.adapter = CityListAdapter(this)
+            text = "foo"
-        setSavedList()
-        swiperefresh.setOnRefreshListener { getPois() }
         }
-    // you can also have kotlin ktx to use views from your layout easily and type-safely without findViewById.
+        // or with kotlin ktx which allows us to use views from your layout easily and type-safely without findViewById:
+        // text1.text = "foo"
+    }

     ...
 }
 ```